WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/yolo.md

 [example-3] [WARN] [1655095351.011915729] [example]: Smart fps 11.30
 ```

-The log output shows that the topic for publishing the algorithm's inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.
+The log shows that the topic for publishing the inference results is `hobot_dnn_detection`, and the topic for subscribing to images is `/hbmem_img`.

 You can view the image and algorithm rendering effects by entering http://IP:8000 in the browser on the PC (where IP is the IP address of the Horizon RDK):

 ![render_web](./image/box_basic/yolov2_render_web.jpeg)

-### Feedback with Local Images
+### Use Local Data Offline

 The terminal output during execution shows the following information: